top of page

 South Kaibab Trail in Grand Canyon National Park

-A lot of the descent will look like this on South Kaibab.
-Big descending switchbacks with stunning views.
+A lot of the descent looks like this—long switchbacks and big views.

 South Kaibab Trail in Grand Canyon National Park